 Unless the applicant believes that your job can satisfy the ‘what’s in it for me’ question, they will not hit the ‘apply’ button.

-An important section of writing job adverts is the job description and this is where the temptation is to revert to spec.
+An important section of job advert writing is the job description and this is where the temptation is to revert to spec.
 You really need to focus on what is interesting, challenging, and is likely to be seen as ‘sexy’ to your prospective applicant.

 What the candidate will be doing at this point is weighing up and comparing their current role against what they could be doing with you.
 Consider what can make the job sound more interesting and appealing: Previous or current or future projects; technology and tools; clients; the people; the team; the culture or anything about the company that is worth shouting about.

 If you get stuck, think about how you would try and sell the role to a friend in the pub.

 Most job search engines decide how relevant an ad is based on the number of times keywords appear.
 Choosing the right job title and keywords that you want to be found for is essential, especially for highly competitive jobs.
 The difference between getting your job onto the first page of results and the second can be as high as ten times the number of views.